Association of American Railroads: Facilities and subsidiaries

-The AAR is headquartered in Washington, D.C., not far from the Capitol.
-Its information technology subsidiary, Railinc, is based in Cary, North Carolina.
-Railinc IT systems and information services, including the Umler system, the Interline Settlement System and Embargoes system are an integral part of the North American rail infrastructure.
-Railinc delivers approximately nine million messages each day over its EDI network, including transportation waybills, advance train consists, blocking requests and responses and trip plans.
-Its applications support railroads, equipment owners and rail industry suppliers along every link of the supply chain.
-The company maintains the only industry-accepted version of the North American railroad industry's official code tables.
-Beginning as an information technology department within the Association of American Railroads (AAR), the company was established as a wholly owned, for-profit subsidiary of the AAR in 1999.
+The AAR is headquartered in Washington, D.C., near the U.S. Capitol.

+Railinc, the Association of American Railroads’ IT subsidiary based in Cary, North Carolina, operates key systems such as Umler, the Interline Settlement System, and the Embargoes system, supporting North American rail operations.
+Handling about nine million daily EDI messages, it serves railroads, equipment owners, and suppliers, and maintains the industry’s official code tables.
+Originally an AAR department, it became a for-profit subsidiary in 1999.

 Another subsidiary, the Transportation Technology Center, Inc. (TTCI), operates and maintains the Transportation Technology Center, a 52 sqmi facility 21 mi northeast of Pueblo, Colorado, owned by the United States Department of Transportation.
 The facility is under a care, custody and control contract with the Federal Railroad Administration.
 TTCI has an array of specialized testing facilities and tracks.
 The site enables testing of freight and passenger rolling stock, vehicle and track components, and safety devices.